MakerBot: Replicator

 In January 2012 MakerBot introduced the Replicator.
-It offered more than double the build volume of the Thing-o-Matic at 22.5 cm x 14.5 cm x 15.0 cm (8.9" x 5.7" x 5.9" L/W/H).
+It offered more than double the build volume of the Thing-o-Matic at 22.5 cm × 14.5 cm × 15.0cm (8.9 in × 5.7 in × 5.9 in, L×W×H).
 Other features included a dual extruder allowing two-color builds, an LCD screen and a control pad.
 The Replicator was sold pre-assembled with no kit version available.
 It was the last open-source MakerBot printer.

 Replicator 2 Desktop 3D Printer

 In September 2012, MakerBot introduced the Replicator 2.
-This newest model again increased the build volume, this time to 28.5 cm x 15.3 cm x 15.5 cm (11.2" x 6.0" x 6.1"L/W/H) and can print at 100 µm per layer.
+This newest model again increased the build volume, this time to 28.5 cm × 15.3 cm × 15.5 cm (11.2 in × 6.0 in × 6.1 in, L×W×H) and can print at 100 μm per layer.
 The dual extruder was changed back to a single extruder head, while the upgraded electronics, LCD, and gamepad remained similar to the original Replicator.
 Unlike previous models, the Replicator 2 can print only using PLA plastic, which comes sold in sealed bags with desiccant to protect it from moisture.
 The Replicator 2 is sold only pre-assembled.